← All posts

 # In your CI pipeline — ephemeral container, no AI agent in the loop

-Combined with a short-lived session token stored as a CI secret (not a master password), this keeps the zero-knowledge property intact: the token has limited scope, the export is transient, and no persistent plaintext artifact survives the run.
-The pattern to avoid is a .env that persists across sessions and is readable by an AI agent — not a .env that lives for 30 seconds inside a locked-down container.
+Combined with a scoped machine key stored as a CI secret (not a master password), this keeps the zero-knowledge property intact: the key has limited scope, the injection is transient, and no plaintext artifact survives the run.
+See Machine Keys for the full CI setup.

 Threat model: what OpaqueVault protects against (and what it doesn’t)